-- Widely-recognized professionals that the governor does or does not know; - Campaign staff and other individuals the governor has knowledge of; - Career professionals from within state government; and - Legislators and other elected officials.
+- Widely-recognized professionals

+- Campaign staff and other individuals

+- Career professionals from within state government

+- Legislators and other elected officials

 Each category has its potential advantages and drawbacks.
 The overall cohesiveness of the executive team should be considered as well.
 Governors often have direct appointment of cabinet officers and substantial influence or direct appointment of sub-cabinet officials.
 A useful goal is to establish a well-balanced team that consists of:

-- Leaders to provide compelling vision; - Managers to see that the vision is implemented; and - Navigators familiar with the ins and outs of the institution.
+- Leaders to provide compelling vision - Managers to see that the vision is implemented - Navigators familiar with the ins and outs of the institution